theriex/digger/README.md

 Digger is based on the idea of [contextual music retrieval](https://epinova.com/more/contextual-music-retrieval.html).
 Your impressions of a song, and the tags you have associated with it, are used to automatically pull songs from your personal library.
 The goal is to get you back to enjoying your music collection without having to browse a wall of files just to get noise in the room.

-Currently Digger works only on locally available music files.
+Digger currently works only on locally available music files.
 It has an export feature for copying music to playlists, and rudimentary data import/merge.  https://youtu.be/P9uGBJkQj5k has a walkthrough of some of the interface features.

 ## Customize

-By default, digger loads [config.json](https://github.com/theriex/digger/blob/master/config.json) to find where to read music files, store data, export playlists, and what browser to launch at startup.
-To customize, copy the default config.json file to ~/.digger_config.json and change the values to work for you.
+Digger copies the default [config.json](https://github.com/theriex/digger/blob/master/config.json) to .digger_config.json in your home folder.
+To customize, change the values to work for you:

  * port: The port the local digger server should listen on.
  * musicPath: Where to find music files on your computer.